Print

 Instructions

-1. Finely slice and grate cabbage and beets and place in a bowl.
+2. Finely slice and grate cabbage and beets and place in the bowl.
+Add garlic, onion and or ginger if using.

-4. Massage with the salt, Let sit on the counter, mixing occasionally for 1 hour, until cabbage has wilted and released a little water.
+4. Massage the with the salt, Let sit on the counter, mixing occasionally for 1 hour, until cabbage has wilted and released a little water.

 7. Place in a cool dark place ( ideally 65 -72 degrees F ) for 3-5 days.
 It may take longer to ferment if it is colder.
 I often place mine in the cooler part of my kitchen, covered with a big dishcloth.
-You can check it daily to make sure cabbage is under the brine.
+You can check it daily to make sure the cabbage is under the brine.

 8. After 3-4 days, check for activity.
 When you tap the jar, tiny bubbles should rise to the top, indicating it’s fermenting.
 Once fermented to the desired amount, add the caraway seeds and place it in the fridge.
 The longer it ferments the sourer it will taste.